 Performance materiality is set to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.

-Performance materiality of £1,290,000 was applied in the audit, which is 75% of overall materiality.
+Performance materiality of £1,501,000 was applied in the audit.

 Reporting threshold